noizhardware/saltWater/README.md

 # saltWater
 #### A library of tiny objects to let ORCΛ swim in a sea of pure data

+* ORCΛ is an esoteric programming language, designed to create procedural sequencers - https://100r.co/pages/orca.html
+* puredata is a visual programming language for creating interactive computer music and multimedia works - https://puredata.info/

 ## Installing the library
 The easiest way is to copy the files contained in the `lib` folder in your local externals folder.
 That should be here: (from https://puredata.info/docs/faq/how-do-i-install-externals-and-help-files)